hawkw/hawkw.github.io/notes/_posts/2024-08-03-on-technical-challenges.md

 ***

-## '"what work have you found most technically challenging in your career, and why?"
+## "what work have you found most technically challenging in your career, and why?"

 “Technically challenging” is a difficult term, because there’s been a lot of work which I’ve found difficult for technical, but not particularly